EDUCBA

 – This command will give all test1 file in /abi/sand directory

 c. chown – change ownership of the file.
-Sometimes someone wants to change the owner of the file so that someone who is currently working in that file has all access to that file.
-Only the owner of the file has the right to change the file ownership.
+Sometimes someone wants to change the file owner so that someone working on that file can access that file.
+Only the file owner has the right to change the file ownership.

 Syntax: